maverickchen/ggj20/README.md

 <Leave it to Beavers>

 Background: Beavers create dams as a protection against predators, and to provide easy access to food during winter.
-Beavers are prolific builders, and they can repair such primary dams overnight.
+Beavers are prolific builders, and they can repair their dams overnight.
 Because of this, destroying a beaver dam without removing the beavers is difficult.

 Here, a zookeeper tries to keep beavers active by intentionally destroying their dam, because in such a domesticated environment, beavers don't move around much which can lead to health issues.
 Meanwhile the beavers, threatened from getting their habitat destroyed, work constantly to repair their home.